rkillickdev/spelling-bee-scramble/README.md

 <br>

-On hitting play, four, five or six empty boxes appear below the central logo (depending on the game difficulty setting).
+On hitting "go", four, five or six empty boxes appear below the central logo (depending on the game difficulty setting).
 The scrambled word letters appear in these boxes.
 Empty answer boxes also appear above the logo box.
-A picture hint for the scrambled word appears in ther central display.
+A picture hint for the scrambled word appears in the central display.

 ![Easy difficulty display](docs/features/spelling-bee-easy.png)